oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform_designer/README.md

    > nmake fpga_ip_export
    ```

-   For more details, see the Readme in the `add-oneapi` directory.
+   For more details, see the README in the `add-oneapi` directory.

 2. **From the same terminal**, launch the Intel® Quartus® Prime Pro Edition GUI, and create a new Intel® Quartus® Prime project using the 'New Project' wizard.